adam-herrala-bricker/wedding/README.md

 A mobile version will be available soon.

 >[!NOTE]
 > The entry key for the demo is `porkkalaGala`.
-If you'd like to demo admin features, please contact me.
+If you'd like to demo admin features, feel free to contact me.

 ## About

 I made this web app so that friends and family could listen to music and view/download pictures from my summer 2023 wedding.
-The demo version, unfortunately, has neither wedding music nor wedding pictures; instead you'll see pictures of trees.
+The demo version, I'm sorry to say, has neither wedding music nor wedding pictures; instead you'll see pictures of trees alongside music inspired by trees.

-This was also my project for the University of Helsink's fullstack web development course (https://fullstackopen.com/).
+This was also my project for the University of Helsinki's fullstack web development course (https://fullstackopen.com/).
+The information contained in this ReadMe is largely reflective of that.

 The Basics
 - Frontend: React